Stuffis

 - 100 Explosions on the Moon

 - Astronomers have decided to make the definition of "planet" less inclusive and exclude Pluto (now considered a "dwarf planet"); I wholeheartedly agree.
 Poor Pluto!
-Interestingly though it does have three moons (Charon, Nix, Hydra)
+Interestingly though it does have five moons (Charon, Nix, Hydra, P4, P5)

 - Astronomers were previously thinking about making the definition of "planet" more inclusive